brianc/node-postgres/README.md

 _if you use node-postgres in production and would like your site listed here, fork & add it_

-## Help

-If you need help or run into _any_ issues getting node-postgres to work on your system please report a bug or contact me directly.
-I am usually available via google-talk at my github account public email address.

-I usually tweet about any important status updates or changes to ndoe-postgres.
-You can follow me [@briancarlson](https://twitter.com/briancarlson) to keep up to date.

 ## Contributing

 __I love contributions.__